 I came across a post over on Pinterest, where a blogger made peg shoe hooks for her mudroom or entry area and I thought “YES this is brilliant!” and before I knew it, I had a sketch on what I imagined our entry closet to look like.
 If you want to see what post inspired me, click here.

 I noticed that when I put the knobs on the board it was wobbly so my uncle (while on his vacation with us) suggested buying these washers that have padding on them.
-I bought mine at Canadian Tire.
-I place it on both the front and back of the board and placed the knob and nail through.
+The washers I bought is from Canadian Tire.
+Place it on both the front and back of the board and placed the knob and nail through.

 When I finished screwing in all the knobs.
 I drilled the wood board onto the wall.
 Also, I used the washers again to keep the board leveled and then it was time to place shoes on.